PepsRyuu/nollup/README.md

 Nollup provides additional plugin hooks for plugin authors to implement features such as HMR.
 See more information [here](./docs/nollup-hooks.md).

+## Live Bindings

+For performance reasons, by default Nollup does not enable ESM live-bindings (but still supports circular dependencies).
+If you require live-bindings or are running into an issue where something imported is undefined, you can enable live-bindings.
+See more information [here](./docs/live-bindings.md).

 ## Caveats

 * Only Rollup configurations that make sense in development are implemented.